sciZer0/7/v/README.md

 * about 90% of the Ethereum hashrate is controlled by 16 miner pools.
 </i></p>

-As we can see, current true-decentralization is not ideal but is extremely expensive.
+As we can see, current true-decentralization isn't the one of the extremely high level but at the same time is extremely expensive.

-But, of course, there should not be true-decentralization for extremely high costs.

-Instead, there should only be true-decentralization for low costs.

-The main principle of efficiency is that you must never do (spend) more than enough – and  exactly this way each truly-decentralized blockchain must work.

-The whole thing is that we can reach true-decentralization of a lot higher level for a lot lower costs.
+The whole thing is that we can reach true-decentralization of the extremely high level and for the extremely low costs simultaneously.